 For measuring the radiation pattern, a scattering matrix analysis is used.
 The calculation of the S-parameters is done with a Network Analyzer.
-The system that we will use functions in the following way: signals of different frequencies will be sent by the Network Analyser between the transmitting vertical antenna, and the receiving coil.
-Assuming that the two antennas we are working with, are far enough apart to ignore near fields, between the two antennas, the signals travel by means of EM radiation.
+The system is will use functions in the following way: signals of different frequencies will be seen by the Network Analyser between the transmitting vertical antenna, and the received coil.
+Assuming that the two antennas we are working with are far enough apert is ignore near fields, between the two antennas, the signals travel by means of EM radiation.
 By analyzing the scattering matrix of this system we will try to find the basic radiation Patterns of a simple vertical antenna.